nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/README.md

 2. Click on the "Fork" button in the top-right corner of the page.
 3. Select the account or organization where you want to fork the repository.
 4. Wait for the forking process to complete.

-Once you have forked the repository, you will have your own copy of the code and resources to work with.
-You can make changes to the code, add new resources, and submit pull requests to contribute your changes back to the original repository.

 ## Contents
 - Tips